 But if it’s so expensive, why are legacy companies investing in re-architecture?
 It can save even more in the long run.
 Here’s how.

-Established companies with old databases most likely notice the cost, in both price and man-hours, of its data infrastructure.
+Established companies with old databases most likely notice the cost, in both price and man-hours, of their data infrastructure.
 Old databases often crash, don’t play nice with other languages, or may have some parts that simply can no longer be edited.
 This leads to developers spending a ton of time working on a system that can never truly work the way a company needs it to (aka a huge waste of money).
 In fact, a Logicalis Global CIO survey found that 43% of CIOs interviewed consider complex legacy technology a considerable impediment to digital transformation.

 While many companies may opt for cloud-based re-architecture, re-architecting on the cloud has its own costs such as paying for the services of companies like AWS.
-It does have a fair number of benefits from a cost-perspective as well, however, as Architech states, “Serverless computing is proving extremely successful at running workloads on a pay-per-use basis where IT has no infrastructure to maintain and developers can focus on running their code on a ready-made cloud platform.”
+It does have a fair number of benefits from a cost perspective as well, however, as Architech states, “Serverless computing is proving extremely successful at running workloads on a pay-per-use basis where IT has no infrastructure to maintain and developers can focus on running their code on a ready-made cloud platform.”
 Serverless computing is just one of many cloud models, which means that companies can choose the best model to fit their needs and their budget.

 There are many advantages to large, established companies, but for all the positive aspects, they can be slower to act than smaller, more nimble start-ups.
 Re-architecting can change that, as Liberty Mutual Insurance found out.
 According to Srinivas Kantipudi, a Liberty Mutual architect, Liberty re-architected with the goal of regulating processes that had previously taken hours and even days, to be done in real-time.
-“Real time closing means our business people don’t need to wait for any time to close the books at the end of the month.
+“Real-time closing means our business people don’t need to wait for any time to close the books at the end of the month.
 In our previous [setup], they would wait for 10 days to close the books.”
 Migrating and optimizing their data also helped with complex international currency translations, speeding up the process time tenfold.
-Maybe most importantly, their “financial analysts are able to create adhoc reports in minutes.”
+Maybe most importantly, their “financial analysts are able to create ad-hoc reports in minutes.”
 Working with real-time data makes companies more agile, better informed, and quicker to act.

 Sometimes, technologies simply age out.
-Old technologies may no longer be able to handle the tasks that are being asked of it, due to either a priority shift or simple lack of technological improvements to keep up with the times.
+Old technologies may no longer be able to handle the tasks that are being asked of them, due to either a priority shift or a simple lack of technological improvements to keep up with the times.
 Furthermore, newer engineers may no longer be taught how to use the older technology, which leads to difficulty in hiring, an underperformance in tasks, and, worst of all, a total stand-still if and when something goes wrong.
 If this occurs, the decision to re-architect is a necessary one.

 Scalability: Creating a system more amenable to scalability may be the biggest reason to consider re-architecting your data systems.
-Re-architecting allows for your company to become achieve the greatest business impact whether you choose the cloud or to build a more up-to-date internal system or application.
+Re-architecting allows for your company to achieve the greatest business impact whether you choose the cloud or to build a more up-to-date internal system or application.
 For legacy brands with older systems in place, those systems may have been great for processing data when it was first implemented, but over time, their usefulness may have diminished as newer technologies and needs emerged.

-The best example of this is at Netflix.
+The best example of this is Netflix.
 As Yury Izrailevsky, Netflix’s VP of Cloud and Platform Engineering explains it, back in 2008, Netflix was competing with Blockbuster in shipping DVDs to subscribers.
 After a data breach, they realized that they, “had to move away from single points of failure, like relational databases in our datacenter, towards highly reliable, horizontally scalable, distributed systems in the cloud.”
 What does this mean?
-Re-architecting also makes data safer, and allows you to anticipate and prepare for possible problems.
+Re-architecting also makes data safer and allows you to anticipate and prepare for possible problems.